steveklabnik/jj/docs/paid_contributors.md

+---
-# Paying employers and their contributing employees
+title: Paying employers and their contributing employees
+---

 This is the list of companies paying for contributions to Jujutsu.
 For each company, all employees who have contributed are listed, whether it's part of